List of prisons in the United Kingdom

-List of prisons in the United Kingdom is a list of all 141 current prisons as of 2022 in the United Kingdom spread across the three UK legal systems of England and Wales (122 prisons), Scotland, (15 prisons) and Northern Ireland (4 prisons).
+List of prisons in the United Kingdom is a list of all 142 current prisons as of 2024 in the United Kingdom spread across the three UK legal systems of England and Wales (123 prisons), Scotland, (15 prisons) and Northern Ireland (4 prisons).
 Also included are a number of historical prisons no longer in current use.

-Prisons, Prison Services, Prison Population and Prisoner Categories
+Prisons, prison services, prison population and prisoner categories

 England, Wales, Scotland and Northern Ireland

-Public Sector prisons in England and Wales are managed by His Majesty's Prison Service (HMPS), which is part of the His Majesty's Prison and Probation Service, an executive agency of the United Kingdom government.
+Public Sector prisons in England and Wales are managed by His Majesty's Prison Service (HMPPS), which is part of the His Majesty's Prison and Probation Service, an executive agency of the United Kingdom government.
 In addition, since the 1990s the day-to-day running of a number of previously existing prisons, as well as several new facilities, has been "contracted out" to private companies, such as Serco and G4S.
 All prisons in England and Wales, whether publicly or privately run, are inspected by His Majesty's Inspectorate of Prisons.
 Prisons in Scotland are run by the Scottish Prison Service and prisons in Northern Ireland are run by the Northern Ireland Prison Service.

-There are also "Immigration Removal Centres" run by the Home Office.

 The following tables below list all current and some historical prisons and Young Offender Institutions in use in the three UK legal systems of England and Wales, Scotland and Northern Ireland as of 2022.
 The majority house adult males, and are operated by each legal systems respective public prison service, although a small number are operated by private prison companies.
 There are also a small number of adult female prisons and youth prisons/secure children's units for those under 18.